Functional Requirements for AVS Products

 1.4.
 Your product SHALL clearly convey core Alexa attention states to the customer.
 The core attention states are Listening, Thinking and Speaking.
-See the AVS UX Design Guidelines for further information about the Alexa attention states.
+See the AVS UX Design Overview for further information about the Alexa attention states.

 1.4.2.
-If your product does not use prominent visual cues to satisfy 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
+If your product does not use prominent visual cues to satisfy Requirement 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
 You may choose to allow customers to disable the sounds.

 1.4.3.
-If your product uses both visual and audio cues to satisfy 1.4, the visual and audio cues SHALL be synchronized to indicate when the Alexa Listening state starts and when it stops.
+If your product uses both visual and audio cues to satisfy Requirement 1.4, the visual and audio cues SHALL be synchronized to indicate when the Alexa Listening state starts and when it stops.

 1.5.1.
 Your product SHALL use the same methods for conveying the start and end of the Listening attention state for all multi-turn interactions as for the initial interaction.

 The following guidelines are specific to voice-initiated products and extend the Core Requirements and Recommendations for those products.